-Modern seismology requires continuous recording of the earth’s movements, and the Gecko is always on and continuously recording 3 channels of data.
-Continuous data is stored onto a local SD card or telemetered to a remote computer via wireless modem.
-Processing of the data is handled by analysis computers, leaving the Gecko to be as power efficient as possible, using well under 1W of power, meaning you can record over a month using a car battery, or indefinitely with a small solar panel and battery.
+Modern seismology requires continuous recording of the earth’s movements, and the Gecko is always on and continuously storing data to its removable SD card.
+From June 2018, the Gecko now has the option of 4 channels, perfect for a microphone to enhance vibration and blast compliance monitoring.
+Continuous data is can also be telemetered to a remote computer via wireless modem or over Ethernet.
+Using under 1W of power (with passive sensors) means you can record for over a month using a car battery, or indefinitely with a small solar panel and battery.

 The Gecko uses the latest 32-bit Analogue to Digital Converter (ADC) chips to maximise the range amplitudes that can be recorded – the ratio of the largest to the smallest recordable signal is a factor of almost 8 million to 1.

 You can find out more information at the Gecko mini website.